 Institution: King’s College London

-Objective: Research has shown that many people with hypo unawareness have thoughts and beliefs about their hypoglycaemia that stop them benefitting from current treatments.
-Professor Amiel and her team have developed a new programme which will help them recognise and address these unhelpful thoughts or ‘thinking traps’ to bring back the symptoms that are needed.
+Research has shown that many people with hypo unawareness have thoughts and beliefs about their hypoglycaemia that stop them benefitting from current treatments.
+Professor Amiel and her team have developed a new programme to help people recognise and address these ‘thinking traps’ to bring back the symptoms that are needed.

-In a pilot study, the team offered the programme to 24 people who had been unable to regain awareness of hypoglycaemia or stop severe hypoglycaemia occurring – a year later they were no longer having the severe hypoglycaemia they had experienced for years before.
+In a pilot study, the team offered the programme to 24 people who had been unable to regain their awareness of hypoglycaemia or stop severe hypoglycaemia occurring.
+After one year, they were no longer having the severe hypos they had experienced for years before.

 How will this research help people with type 1?

 Hypoglycaemia unawareness is a major barrier to people with type 1 diabetes managing their blood glucose safely.
 Professor Amiel’s work could restore the brain’s awareness of hypoglycaemia, saving up to 30 per cent of people with type 1 diabetes from the fear of a sudden, severe hypo – and enabling them to more effectively manage their blood glucose levels.

 Is JDRF funding any other research like this?

 In the UK, we are funding Professor Pratik Choudhary to scan HARPdoc participants’ brains to find out if the treatment can ‘re-wire’ the brain and restore hypo awareness in people with type 1.

 JDRF also funds Dr Paul Weightman-Potter to study the way the brain detects hypos, to search for new ways to treat hypoglycaemia unawareness.